Role of the External Examiner

 - Have not acted as External Examiner in the Candidate's graduate program or for a Candidate with the same Research Supervisor in the past three years.

-If a nominee is not currently associated with a university, she/he should have some previous university affiliation.
+If a nominee is not currently associated with a university, they should have some previous university affiliation.
 In these cases, please attach a brief CV or include a statement outlining the relevant qualifications of the nominee.

 A brief rationale must be provided for each nominee indicating the special field(s) of expertise and achievements of each nominee.
 This may include a list of publications by the nominee that are of central importance or are closely related to the Candidate's research.

 Arm’s Length Requirements for External Examiner

 A person is ineligible to serve as External Examiner if, with respect to the Candidate or any member of the Candidate’s Supervisory Committee, they hold a conflict of interest that may include, but is not limited to:

 - a close friend or relative

 - a research collaborator and/or co-author within the past 6 years; or

 - an institutional colleague within the past 6 years; or

 - a former supervisor

 - a person who has offered future employment or mentorship to the Candidate; or

 - a person involved in a dispute